Flying with a migraine

 Whether flying for business or pleasure, the last thing you want is a headache.
 Check-out our top tips to give you the best chance of landing migraine free!

-Headache attributed to airplane travel are also called airplane headaches are also abbreviated to AHs.
+Headaches attributed to aeroplane travel also called aeroplane headaches are also abbreviated to AHs.
 Airplane headaches have only been defined and included in the ‘headache classification’ since 2013, as assigned by the International Headache Society (IHS), which is responsible for providing headache classifications and updates.

-Airplane headaches are brought on by airplane travel and can really impact some travelers.
+Aeroplane headaches are brought on by aeroplane travel and can really impact some travellers.
 It is not entirely known what causes AHs, but they are usually associated with take-off and landing and tend to take the form of intense short-term pain or throbbing.
 The good news is that these headaches tend to resolve after 30 to 60 minutes after landing, but can cause serious short-term discomfort.

-However, it is possible for those prone to AH may make modifications to try and reduce the likelihood and impact of headaches.
+However, it is possible for those prone to airplane headaches may make modifications to try and reduce the likelihood and impact of headaches.

-Despite many being affected by AHs, the underlying mechanisms of the spectrum of altitude related headaches is still very elusive.
+Despite many being affected by airplane headaches, the underlying mechanisms of the spectrum of altitude-related headaches are still very elusive.
 They are believed to be caused by one of several mechanisms related to the body’s physiological responses to the atmospheric pressure changes induced by air flight.
-Sinonasal barotrauma has been suggested as a key cause, which is a form of damage to tissue, particularly within the ear, caused by airplane pressure.
+Sinonasal barotrauma has been suggested as a key cause, which is a form of damage to tissue, particularly within the ear, caused by aeroplane pressure.
 This can cause localised pain in the area of the eye, temple or at the front of the head.

 Flying is also associated with other problems such as dehydration, sitting uncomfortably and erratic mealtimes, all of which could trigger a migraine.
-For many, even just the stress or perhaps anxiety of flying might be enough to bring on a flight triggered migraine.
-There is the stress of packing, carrying heavy suitcases, jet-lag or lack or sleep, climate change, and all these factors will impact the body.
+For many, even just the stress or perhaps anxiety of flying might be enough to bring on a flight-triggered migraine.
+There is the stress of packing, carrying heavy suitcases, jet lag or lack of sleep, climate change, and all these factors will impact the body.

 There are no standardised approaches to the treatment or prevention of AH.
 But, there are some proactive steps you can take to help yourself.
 Here are some top tips to help reduce the chances of developing a migraine on your next flight: